 We make every effort to check and test material at all stages of production.
 It is always wise for you to run an anti-virus program on all material downloaded from the Internet.
 We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this website.

 The CCC website and material relating to Government information, products and services (or to third party information, products and services), is provided ‘as is’, without any representation or endorsement made and without warranty of any kind whether express or implied, including but not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.

 We do not warrant that the functions contained in the material contained in this site will be uninterrupted or error free, that defects will be corrected, or that this site or the server that makes it available are free of viruses or represent the full functionality, accuracy, reliability of the materials.
 In no event will we be liable for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of the CCC website.

 The above Terms and Conditions shall be governed by and construed in accordance with the laws of England and Wales.
 Any dispute arising under these Terms and Conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 Complaints and comments

-Receiving complaints and compliments is important to the Committee on Climate Change.
+Receiving complaints and compliments is important to the Climate Change Committee.
 We welcome your comments, suggestions and details of satisfaction and dissatisfaction.
 We will try to resolve any problem quickly, and explain what we have done and why.

 We deal with all complaints confidentially.